w3c/wcag3/informative/act-rules/web/sign-language-controllable.md

 ### Failed example 1

-No way to switch sign language interpretation onor off.
+No way to switch sign language interpretation on or off.

 Content with audio has no method to switch sign language interpretation on and off.